Building Controllers & Creating Entities

 offline()

-method when it can cannot publish updates for its entities for whatever reason.
+method when it can cannot publish updates for its entities for whatever reason (i.e. unable to connect to a remote hub or API).
 It may briefly delay callingoffline()

 , to allow an opportunity to quickly reconnect a lost connection.
-It should not allow more than 60 seconds by default, however. - It must use the
+It should not delay more than 60 seconds by default, however. - It must use the

 getEntity()